nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Use case: Deleting a patient's information**

-**Pre-requisite:** Use 'list' to list out the index of all the patients
+**Pre-requisite:** Use 'list' to list out the index of the patients

 **MSS**